30 Types Of Marigolds You Should Be Growing

 A cross between the French marigold and African marigold, these hybrids are some of the most interesting types of marigolds out there.
 They have lots of different shapes and colors and tend to have a higher adaptability to different climates than their parent species.

-They work well in gardens that are subject to high summer heat.
+These types of marigolds work well in gardens that are subject to high summer heat.
 They also don’t set seed after their flowers fade, hence why they are called mule marigolds.
 Triploids do better in heavy rain periods than other marigold types as well.

 Marigold Varieties